Rawalpindi cricket team: 2013-14

 Led by Babar Naeem, who captained the team for several seasons, Rawalpindi began the 2013–14 Quaid-i-Azam Trophy by defeating Bahawalpur by an innings and 130 runs.
 They then beat Abbottabad by eight wickets, drew with Peshawar, beat Sialkot by four wickets, and drew with Lahore Ravi.
 In their next match they thrashed Karachi Blues by an innings and 140 runs, dismissing them for 51 in the second innings; Nasir Malik took 5 for 108 and 6 for 17.

 Progressing into Super Eight Group B, Rawalpindi drew against Lahore Shalimar, beat Sialkot again, this time by nine wickets, and drew against Multan, finishing at 345 for 9 in pursuit of 430 to win.
 As they were the only team in their group to win a match, they progressed to the final.

 At the Gaddafi Stadium in Lahore, Islamabad won the toss and sent Rawalpindi in, dismissing them early on the second day for 211.
 A seventh-wicket partnership of 139 between Awais Zia and Zahid Mansoor produced the bulk of Rawalpindi's runs.
 Rawalpindi then dismissed Islamabad for 175 just before stumps on the second day, Nasir Malik taking four wickets.
 The opener Shoaib Nasir dominated the Rawalpindi second innings, scoring 177, his highest score in first-class cricket, off 296 balls.
 He and Babar Naeem added 159 for the fourth wicket off 39 overs.
 When Rawalpindi were all out for 398, Islamabad needed 435 to win in just under a day and a half, but they lost a wicket in the first over and continued to lose wickets regularly until they were all out for 206, giving Rawalpindi victory by 228 runs.
 Akhtar Ayub took 5 for 67, giving him eight wickets for the match.
 Shoaib Nasir won the player of the match award.

 Rawalpindi's first-class playing record, excluding the divided teams above, was 355 matches, 126 wins, 103 losses and 126 draws.
 Rawalpindi's List A and Twenty20 sides were known as the Rawalpindi Rams.

 Refounding

-In 2023, the Rawalpindi cricket team was refounded as part of the restructuring of the Pakistani domestic system.
+In 2023, the Rawalpindi cricket team was refounded as part of the restructuring of the Pakistani domestic system and resumed its place in the Quaid-e-Azam Trophy.